Himangshu205/HackInverse-0.5-project/README.md

 # 🛠️ Technologies Used

-- HTML5 – Structure and layout
+- HTML5 – The Structure and layout

-- CSS3 – Styling, responsiveness, animations
+- CSS3 –  The Styling, responsiveness, animations

-- JavaScript (ES6) – Interactivity and logic
+- JavaScript (ES6) – The Interactivity and logic

 - LocalStorage – Data persistence in the browser